List of flags of the districts of Warsaw: Former 1960s flags

+Around 1961, the districts of Mokotów, Ochota, Praga-Południe, Praga-Północ, Śródmieście, Wola, and Żoliborz began unofficially using these flags during the Spartakiad sporting events in the city.
+There is not any known legal document establishing their usage.
+Despite that, the flags were occasionally used by the districts outside of sporting events before eventually being phased out.

+Downtown

+The flag of Downtown was formed from a yellow isosceles triangle that extended from the hoist to around 1/3 the flag's length over two horizontal stripes of equal height, white on the top and red on the bottom.
+In the centre of the white stripe was placed a coat of arms designed to be similar to the coat of arms of Warsaw.
+It consisted of a red Polish-style escutcheon with a beige mermaid facing left, holding a golden sword above her head in her right hand and a circular golden shield near her chest in her left hand.
+The white and red were for the flag of Poland, while the yellow and red were for the flag of Warsaw.

 Mokotów

 The flag of Mokotów consisted of four fields.
-It was divided in half diagonally by two stripes of equal wight, yellow and red, going from top right to bottom left corners of the flag.
+It was divided in half diagonally by two stripes of equal width, yellow and red, going from top right to bottom left corners of the flag.
 The remaining triangular field on the left was white, while the field on the right, dark blue.
-Yellow and red were the colours of the flag of Warsaw.
+The yellow and red used were the colours of the flag of Warsaw.

 Ochota

 The flag of Ochota consisted of a green diagonal stripe going from the right left to the right bottom corner of the flag, placed on a white background.

 Praga-Południe

-The flag of Praga-Południe consisted of a yellow background, with a red stripe placed in the bottom left corner, with the wight of 2/3 of the flag, and half the height of the flag.
-Yellow and red were the colours of the flag of Warsaw.
+The flag of Praga-Południe consisted of a yellow background with a red stripe 2/3 the width of the flag and half the height placed in the bottom left corner.
+The yellow and red used were the colours of the flag of Warsaw.

 Praga-Północ

 The flag of Praga-Północ consisted of a black diagonal stripe going from the right left to the right bottom corner of the flag, placed on a white background.